Marine Insurance: Meaning and Coverage

 Following the damage or theft of your goods, it becomes imperative to file a marine insurance claim with your insurer.
 Here, the insurer investigates whether or not adequate care was implemented while transporting the goods.
 This is to verify and check for ‘traces’ of willful and deliberate claims.

 It is noteworthy to mention that; owning a marine insurance policy is not a playground for carelessness and negligence.
-It is expected that you take care of your goods in the manner you would have; if there was no marine insurance policy in the picture.
+It is expected that you take care of your goods in the manner you would have; if there was no policy in the picture.

 Who Needs Marine Insurance In Nigeria?